 And, of course, a Christmas one…

-If you want your gay boys with Christmas and a hot friend-of-the-older-brother trope than try Yours For The Holiday by DJ Jamison instead.
+If you want your gay boys with Christmas and a hot friend-of-the-older-brother trope than try Yours For The Holiday by DJ Jamison (also Amazon only) instead.
+(Sadly, a lot of new adult queer stuff is Amazon exclusive.)

 There it is, I hope I have managed to make your holidays a little more fun and romantic or at the very least given you a gift idea or two.